tvb2/search_engine/README.md

-# search_engine is a final project for a C++ developer beginner course.
+# LeoT is a final project for a C++ developer beginner course.

 <h1>Objective</h1>
 <p>Create a CLI search server with following capabilities</p>